 2.1 GUI Software Installation

-To install the GUI, execute the setup.exe file and follow the instructions to complete the installation.
+To install the GUI, simply execute the setup.exe file and to complete the installation just follow the instructions.
 Select the directory where you want to install the demo and click "Next."

 Figure 2-2.
 Selecting the Directory